uinj/solar/README.md

 # solar
-HackuMass prototype
+HackUMass prototype

-## calculate how much money you need to install solar panels based on your location
+## Calculates the estimated cost to install solar panels with user address